United States–Mexico–Canada Agreement

-USMCA is primarily a modernization of NAFTA, namely concerning intellectual property and digital trade, and borrows language from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), of which Canada and Mexico are signatories.
+USMCA is primarily a modernization of NAFTA, namely concerning intellectual property and digital trade.
+It borrows language from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), of which Canada and Mexico are signatories.
 Key changes from its predecessor include increased environmental and working regulations; greater incentives for automobile production in the U.S. (with quotas for Canadian and Mexican automotive production); more access to Canada's dairy market; and an increased duty-free limit for Canadians who buy U.S. goods online.
-The USMCA contains a provision for review and adjustment in 2026.
+The treaty contains a provision for review and adjustment in 2026.

-The 2025 United States trade war with Canada and Mexico began on February 1, 2025, when at the beginning of his second non-consecutive term, President Trump cited an "extraordinary threat posed by illegal aliens and drugs" and imposed an additional 25% tariff on imports from Canada and Mexico.
-One day before they were set to take effect, the tariffs were paused for 30 days (from February 4 to March 4), after Canada and Mexico agreed to increase national security measures at their respective borders with the US, and to allow for negotiations on economic agreements.
-Canada and Mexico accused the United States of violating the USMCA when 25% tariffs went into effect on March 4, 2025.
-On March 6, 2025, two days after the tariffs took effect, Trump announced that all USMCA compliant products would be exempt from the tariffs until April 2, 2025.
+On June 1, 2026, with the mandatory July 1 deadline for the trilateral joint review approaching, Canada formally asked the United States and Mexico to renew the agreement for another 16 years.
+On July 1, 2026, the United States announced it would not renew the agreement.
+The signatories will now engage in an annual review, for the next 10 years, until the agreement expires on July 1, 2036 or one gives six months' notice of withdrawal.